johann-solo/oliveandmango.github.io/_posts/blog/2017-05-07-coffee-scrub.md

 categories: blog
 tags: health
 excerpt: <p>Can't make it to the spa?
 This scrub is effective and easy to make</p>
 ---

 It's always a nice treat to be able to have a few minutes to yourself to do a little pampering.
 I know with many of you especially you mom's, that putting moisturising body lotion on counts as pampering and so it should.
 When we take a couple of minutes to do these simple things we feel a little better - for me I feel like a new person, and all it takes is some  dry brushing for a couple minutes and using my little DIY scrub in the showers.
 I feel like I washed away the day and can go on or at least feel a little rebooted.
 <br>
 <br>

 That little routine is my favourite!
 I don’t do it as often as I probably should but when I do I always try to get back into the routine of doing it.
-I have spoken about the benefits of dry brushing in some of my stories but I will quickly just mention them again.
+I have spoken about the benefits of dry brushing in some of my IG stories but I will quickly just mention them again.
 Dry brushing  is using a natural fibered body brush in its dry form, on dry skin and sweeping it gently but firmly over the skin in short but repetitive strokes.
 It helps in exfoliating the skin, shedding dead skin and thus improving its appearance (many attribute it to reducing the appearance of cellulite) and allowing itself to hydrate more effectively.
-It can help with ingrown hairs if that is an issue, and it helps improve vascular blood circulation and lymphatic drainage which of of course bring about all sorts of other benefits to the body and organs including your immunity
+It can help with ingrown hairs if that is an issue, and it helps improve vascular blood circulation and lymphatic drainage which of of course bring about all sorts of other benefits to the body and organs including your immunity.
 <br>
 <br>
 {% include image.html